khusbume1/Sentence-Level-LDA-Topic-Modelling/README.md

 Unlike other LDA tutorials, the unit of this work is sentence instead of documents.
 Instead of classifying documents into topics, here we classify sentences into topics.

-Since, this is a binary classification, we have used three machine learning models and one of them is logistic regression.
-The other two models are "Random Forest" and "Decision Trees"
+After we get complex LDA vectors, we then classify them into topics using machine learning classification algorithms.
+For this purpose, we have used three classification algorithms:
+1. Logistic Regression
+2. Random Forest
+3. Decision Trees